Florent-V/task-manager/README.md

 - POST /user/{:userId}/role/{:roleId} `Add a role to a user (only for admin)`
 - DELETE /user/{:id} `Delete a user by id (only for admin)`
 - DELETE /user/{:userId}/role/{:roleId} `Delete a role to a user (only for admin)`
 ---
-**Product**
-All following routes are protected by JWT token.
-You need to be authenticated to access them.
-Product are linked to a user.
-Only the user who created the product can get, edit or delete it.
-- GET /product `Get all user's products`
-- GET /product/all `Get all products (only for admin)`
-- POST /product
-- GET /product/{:id} `Get a product by id(only for the user who created it)`
-- PATCH /product/edit/{:id} `Edit a product by id(only for the user who created it)`
-- POST /product/{:id} `Delete a product by id(only for the user who created it)`
-- DELETE /product/{:id} `Delete a product by id(only for the user who created it)`
----
 **ToDoList and ToDoItem**
 All following routes are protected by JWT token.
 You need to be authenticated to access them.